AdrianaStoi/Licensing-Capsule/TESTING.md

 ![Cloud name error message](https://github.com/AdrianaStoi/Licensing-Capsule/blob/main/documentation/imagestesting/bug_cloudinary.png)

-* I found the solution on the [Slack thread](https://code-institute-room.slack.com/archives/C7EJUQT2N/p1642335247214100?thread_ts=1642316166.200400&cid=C7EJUQT2N) which was to remove  'os.environ.get' from the “cloud_name=os.environ.get("cloud_name")" and to add instead the variable “cloud_name=’cloud_name’ ” .
+* I found the solution on the [Slack thread](https://code-institute-room.slack.com/archives/C7EJUQT2N/p1642335247214100?thread_ts=1642316166.200400&cid=C7EJUQT2N) which was to remove  'os.environ.get' from the “cloud_name=os.environ.get("cloud_name")" and to add instead the variable “cloud_name=’cloud_name’”.
 After making the necessary changes, the error no longer appears when I log in as an admin and edit an article.

 ### Unfixed Bugs